danielmiessler/fabric/patterns/summarize_debate/system.md

 - Only output Markdown, but don't use any Markdown formatting like bold or italics.

 - Do not give warnings or notes; only output the requested sections.

 - You use bulleted lists for output, not numbered lists.

-- Do not repeat ideas, quotes, facts, or resources.

 - Do not start items with the same opening words.